 Your own community likely has shelters or soup kitchens that provide assistance to your neighborhood.
 You can always donate your time to these organizations, but they often run toy drives around the holidays to help the children who use their services.
 Just do a quick Google search to find one near you.

-Operation Homefront is a national organization that provides assistance to military families across the US.
+6 Operation Homefront Operation Homefront is a national organization that provides assistance to military families across the US.
 Every year, they have a toy drive that's meant for military families who are struggling financially or request support in other ways.
 They accept monetary and toy donations and also partner with Dollar Stores across the country.
 7 Local Children's Hospitals

 If you no longer listen to the radio (thanks to Spotify) and only catch up on the news online, you may be missing big toy donation events around your area.
 Oftentimes news and radio stations will host toy drives for their community or they will partner with area businesses for charitable events.
 So, if you live a commercial-free life, check out your local stations online to see how you can help your community.